-Wiener Porzellanmanufaktur Augarten: The World's Second-Oldest Porcelain
+Wiener Porzellanmanufaktur Augarten: The World's Second-Oldest Porcelain Manufacturer

 Loden Cloth and Traditional Austrian Dress

-The finest Trachten is made to measure.
-Established Viennese tailors and the great Trachten houses — Lanz in Salzburg, Gössl with shops across the country, Loden-Plankl in Vienna — offer both ready-to-wear and bespoke pieces.
-A quality Dirndl from a serious maker begins around €300–400; an authentic Loden Janker around €250–500.
-These are garments built to last decades, not tourist novelties.
+The finest Trachten is tailored by established Viennese tailors, and the great Trachten houses such as Lanz in Salzburg, Gössl with shops across the country, or Loden-Plankl in Vienna offer high quality and ready-to-wear pieces.
+A quality Dirndl begins around €300–400 or an authentic Loden Janker begins around €250–500 but, but these are garments built to last decades, not tourist novelties.

 Handmade Glass from Riedel